passionlim/intensive/Script_DescribePlace.md

 - Dining table ( berrak obama / family time )
 - Comforatble house

 I’m living in the apartment which is located in the western Pangyo district on the outskirts of Seoul.
-I like this town because it’s surrounded by beautiful mountains and it has a lot of convenient neighborhood.
+I like this town because it’s surrounded by beautiful mountains and it has convenient facilities such as a public library and a sports center .

 First of all, the first time you come into my house, you can see the living room in the middle of my apartment, in which my family spends most of our time.
-There are a couple of bookshelves with many books for my child and comfortable couch on which we can sit while watching TV.
+There are a couple of bookshelves with my kids books in the corner and there is a comfortable couch on which we can sit while watching TV.
+It goes with saying that the living room is the most entertaining place for our family.

-Second of all, the kitchen and the living room are connected and there is a dining table that we enjoy our meals at between them.
+Second of all, the kitchen and the living room are connected and there is a dining table at which we enjoy our meals between them.
 I like that table.
 According to Berrak Obama’s saying, having dinner together with his family is as important as his duty as a president.
+I totally agree with him.
 So I’m trying to have meals with my family on weekends as frequent as possible.
 I’m pretty sure that it can improve our relationship.

 In conclusion, I’m fortunate to stay at such a comfortable house with my family together.